felipesere/fern/README.md

 # Fern

 `fern` is not a build tool
 It's closer to a command runner.
-Or maybe a `meta-runner` to give your different parts of a mono-repo a unified interface.
+Its gives different parts of your mono-repo a unified interface to run certain tasks.
 Have a look at this blog by Jeff Ramnani [Project Build Tool](https://8thlight.com/blog/jeff-ramnani/2017/08/07/project-build-protocol.html) for the core idea.

 The one and only trick up its sleeve is that, like a real life fern, it is fractal/recursive.